Unconditionally verifiable blind computation: Verification

 It is called \emph{lucky} if $b_t = r_t$ and finally it is called \emph{incorrect} if it is lucky but the quantum output state, $Tr_{i \not \in \{O \setminus \{t\}\}} (B_j(\nu))$, is orthogonal to the corresponding subsystem of the exact outcome density operator.
 Note that for the classical output scenario, any bit-flip implies orthogonality. \end{definition}

 Alice should not care if Bob's deviation leads to a correct outcome density operator, as the final quantum or classical output is in the correct state.
 Therefore, in the definition of a verifiable blind quantum computation we aim to bound the probability of Alice being fooled, i.e the probability of Alice accepting an incorrect outcome density operator.
-Any outcome density operator either results in $s_t \neq r_t$ or is contained within the subspace of correct and incorrect outcome states, which could be then probabilistically projected onto a correct or an incorrect state.
+Any outcome density operator either results in $s_t \neq r_t$ or is contained within the subspace of correct and incorrect outcome states.
 Hence intuitively, a protocol is defined to be verifiable if the corresponding outcome state is \emph{far from} any incorrect outcome states.
 Following the approach of \cite{BCGST02}, we first define the notion of correctness.
 Recall that for simplicity we have assumed that the computation is deterministic and the input is in a pure state, and hence the ideal output will necessarily be a pure state.
 This restriction to pure states mirrors the approach of \cite{BCGST02}.

 \begin{definition} Let $P_\text{incorrect}^\nu$ be the projection onto the subspace of all the possible incorrect outcome density operator for the fixed choice of Alice's random variables $\nu$.
 It will be convenient to divide $\nu$ into two subsets depending on whether the secret variables correspond to the trap setting or the remainder of the computation.
 Thus we define $\nu_T = \{t,r_t,\theta_t\}$ and $\nu_C = \nu/\nu_T$.
 When the output state is a pure state, $P^{\nu}_\text{incorrect}$ is given by